The Best Restaurants In Lincoln Park guide image

 THE SPOTS

-Galit stands out not only because of its great service or how the bright open space defies Chicago’s obsession with dark, moody spots, but because it has some of the city’s best Middle Eastern food.
-Flavors and textures work in perfect harmony throughout their $68 prix fixe menu, from the zesty Tangier sausage with fluffy lamb couscous to the stuffed cabbage with tender oyster mushrooms and fragrant saffron mujadara.
-But a must-order is their silky hummus with smoky cinnamon-braised brisket that’s paired with fluffy pita seemingly made from a cumulus cloud.
+Galit stands out—not only because it has great service or a bright open space defying Chicago’s obsession with dark, moody spots, but because it has some of the city’s best Middle Eastern food.
+Flavors and textures work in harmony throughout the $88 prix fixe menu, but a must-order is their silky hummus with brisket that’s paired with pita seemingly made from a cumulus cloud.
 Galit works for a dinner date, or for a meal with friends where you can try a bunch of dishes.
 But the counter seats by the open kitchen are ideal for some quality alone time with your new crush: that brisket hummus.

 RESERVE A TABLE